yws-coder123/trae-memory-bank/README.md

 - **Work in Progress**: This is a beta version with ongoing development.
 Expect regular updates, optimizations, and new features.
 - **Feature Optimization**: The modular architecture enables continuous refinement without breaking existing functionality.
 - **Previous Version Available**: If you prefer the stability of the previous version (v0.1-legacy), you can continue using it while this version matures.
-- **Architectural Benefits**: Before deciding which version to use, please read the [Memory Bank Upgrade Guide](memory_bank_upgrade_guide.md) to understand the significant benefits of the new architecture, including improved context efficiency, visual guidance, and mode-specific optimization.
+- **Architectural Benefits**: Before deciding which version to use, please read the [Memory Bank Upgrade Guide](memory_bank_upgrade_guide.md) to understand the significant benefits of the new architecture.

-## Developer Notes

-This is a personal hobby project that brings me joy to build and develop.
-I welcome feedback and suggestions for improvement.
-The system is designed for experimentation and may evolve significantly based on user experiences.

 ## Resources

+- [Memory Bank Optimizations](MEMORY_BANK_OPTIMIZATIONS.md) - Detailed overview of token efficiency improvements
+- [Release Notes](RELEASE_NOTES.md) - Information about the latest changes
 - [Cursor Custom Modes Documentation](https://docs.cursor.com/chat/custom-modes)
 - [Memory Bank Upgrade Guide](memory_bank_upgrade_guide.md)
 - [CREATIVE Mode and Claude's "Think" Tool](creative_mode_think_tool.md)